Christmas Greetings: Merry Origins of Holiday Wishes

 Perhaps you’ve seen this on a Christmas greeting card.
-The most likely origin of the phrase, especially since “and good will toward men” usually follows, comes from the Bible.
+The most likely origin of the phrase — especially since “and goodwill toward men” usually follows — comes from certain translations of the Bible.
 Luke 2:14 reads:

 “Glory to God in the highest, and on earth peace, good will toward men.”

 On some level, you could say this call for peace is a call for the end of all war and conflict.
-This is also why it calls for “good will toward men.”
-It’s an urging for positive and caring interactions with fellow human beings.
+This is also why it calls for “goodwill toward men.”
+It’s to encourage positive and caring interactions with fellow human beings.

-It is from this foundation that we find related Christmas wishes.
+From this foundation we find related Christmas wishes.
 Many greeting cards proclaim “peace and joy,” “joy on Earth” or “peace, love and prosperity.”

 Merry Words for Happy Moments

 Find the right words for just the right opportunities.
-Now that you know a bit more about the origins behind popular Christmas greetings, dig into some popular subculture too.
+Now that you know a bit more about the origins behind popular Christmas greetings and their meanings, dig into some popular subcultures too.
 Check out this essential list of New York slang if you’re visiting the Big Apple.
 Or, decipher those cryptic lyrics by learning some popular rap words, including examples.
 How’s that for a seasonal greeting?